Salute to my father: Part III

 With the help of my friend and schoolmate Dew Mayson and the late Gerneral Thomas Quiwonpka, I got an audience with Doe.
 Before delivering the message, I made it directly clear to the chairman that my purpose was not to seek a job or position with the government.
 Doe jet when I made the remark, apparently he had not heard such bold statement from a Liberian visiting.
 I said it infront of George Boley, then minister of state and presidential affairs.
 I wanted him to hear it because he was under the impression that I was to seek a job.
 He was one of the individuals making it difficult for me to see Doe, Chairman of the People Redemption Council, Doe’s official title then.

-I read the message to the chairman in the presence of Vice Chair Thomas Wey Seh, Justice Minister Chea Cheapo and Minister Boley.
-After the message, Wey Seh jumped from his seat and happily greeted me and shook my hand.
+I read the message to the chairman in the presence of Vice Chair Thomas Wey Syen, Justice Minister Chea Cheapo and Minister Boley.
+After the message, Wey Syen jumped from his seat and happily greeted me and shook my hand.
 Doe then told me how the coup was staged and the role he played.
 He was down to earth and showed care and concern of the Liberian masses from his speech.
 After the meeting, the late Johnnie Kpor, assistant minister under Boley, walked me down the stairs and said.

 "Mr. Nyanfore, you could not have it better than that; despite the hard time you encountered, you saw the head of state in his private quarter with the vice chair and the justice minister.
 You made your position clear and delivered the message well".